barbagroup/essential_skills_RRC/docs/git/branching.md

 97fba8d allow user input of statement to word count 47f748f Add initial version of word count script
 ```

+Ok, we added two extra commits on the `make_function` branch.
+What does the log look like on `master`?
+Let's check it out.

 ```
 $ git checkout master
 ```